Handling highly correlated genes in prediction analysis of genomic studies: Background

+Association and prediction are two typical tasks in genomic data analysis.
+Researchers usually use Differential Expression (DE) methods to investigate the association between phenotypes and every 'individual' gene and select feature genes that significantly distinguish the treatment and control groups.
+Popular DE methods were described in a benchmark study (Soneson and Robinson, 2018).
+This work focuses on the other typical task, prediction, which involves selecting feature genes and precisely predicting phenotypes.
+Note that the DE methods are not suitable for prediction tasks.
+Their approach is to look at genes one by one.
+However, complex phenotypes are often affected by multiple genes jointly.
+We need to utilize information from multiple genes simultaneously in a prediction model.

-Differential expression analysis is the most commonly used approach for identifying feature genes.
-It investigates the association of cell types or cell phenotypes with every `individual' gene and select genes by their p-values.
-It is well known that most complex phenotypes are `jointly' affected by multiple genes.
-Hence, we propose to use prediction (or classification) analysis and feature selection for this task.
-As a common task in supervised machine learning, many well developed general-purpose methods are available for building prediction models and selecting features.
-Researchers use general-purpose methods for prediction analysis of various genomic data.
-For example, Elastic Net \cite{Zou:2005ex} is a supervised machine learning method based on penalized regressions, which achieves feature selection by regulating the coefficients of non-relevant predictors to zero.
-Due to its outstanding performance, Elastic Net has become one of the most popular methods for feature selection in high dimensional data, and it has been widely applied in genomics research, such as discovering a diagnostic test of 2-transcript host RNA signatures for discriminating bacterial versus viral infection in febrile children \cite{Herberg:2016fi}, selecting genes and predicting clinical drug response \cite{Geeleher:2014fa}, predicting resistance of HIV drugs from mutation information \cite{Xing:2019ji}, and working as a building block to construct complex models for the analysis of single-cell sequencing data \cite{Dixit:2016fe}.
+Many general-purpose machine learning methods are well-developed for selecting significant predictors to build a good prediction model.
+For example, Elastic Net \cite{Zou:2005ex}, a supervised machine learning method, has an outstanding prediction performance, which regulates the coefficients of non-relevant predictors to zero and then remains significant ones in the final model.
+Therefore, it has been applied to genomic data for various tasks, including (1) discovering a diagnostic test of 2-transcript host RNA signatures for discriminating bacterial versus viral infection in febrile children \cite{Herberg:2016fi}, (2)selecting genes and predicting clinical drug response \cite{Geeleher:2014fa}, (3)predicting resistance of HIV drugs from mutation information \cite{Xing:2019ji}, and (4)working as a building block to construct complex models for the analysis of single-cell sequencing data \cite{Dixit:2016fe}.